 What are the chances of being granted asylum?

-During 2023, 72% of the applicants were granted asylum.
+During 2023, 72% of the applicants were granted asylum, and in the first 5 months of 2024 it was 62% when subtracting resettlement refugees.
 However, the percentage includes both newcomers and people who already had a residence permit but applied for asylum later.
-They are called 'remotely registered' and form between 25-40% of the applicants.
+They are called 'remote registrations' and form between 25-35% of the applicants every year.
 Out of the 1,343 who were granted asylum, the municipalities have only received 651 new refugees (besides Ukrainians).
 During the same period, 48 refugees have had their permits revoked.

 Syrians and Eritreans who came via family reunification will almost certainly be granted asylum if they apply, and it gives them a number of advantages.
 Nearly all of the Afghans who were evacuated and later applied for asylum have also been granted it.
 These groups affect the total percentage of recognition in first instance significantly.